Redbank Power Station

-Redbank Power Station is a biomass power station located in Warkworth, within the Hunter Region of New South Wales, Australia.
+Redbank Power Station is a biomass power station located in Warkworth, in the Hunter Valley of New South Wales, Australia.
 The station is currently awaiting a restart of operations after converting from its original use as a coal-fired power station.
 Redbank is unique for its utilisation of circulating fluidised bed technology, the only generator of its kind in Australia.
 Upon re-fire, the station will operate using 100% biomass at a capacity of 151MW of electricity.

 History

 Redbank was first commissioned in 2001 and operated as a coal-fired powered station with one steam driven turbo generator at a capacity of 151MW of electricity.
 At the time of commission, the station was promoted as being at the cutting edge of environmental technology, but was criticised by environmentalists for producing more CO_{2} than other types of coal-fired power stations.

-Initial Shutdown
+Initial shutdown

-On 5 October 2013, Redbank Energy's wholly owned subsidiary Redbank Project Pty Ltd (Redbank Project) was notified by its secured lenders of the appointment of receivers to Redbank Project, Redbank Construction Pty Ltd and the shares in Redbank Project held by Redbank Project Holdco Pty Ltd, with debts of $192 million.
+On 5 October 2013, Redbank Energy's wholly owned subsidiary Redbank Project was notified by its secured lenders of the appointment of receivers to Redbank Project, Redbank Construction Pty Ltd and the shares in Redbank Project held by Redbank Project Holdco Pty Ltd, with debts of $192 million.

-Redbank ceased operations in 2014 and was placed into Administration following the failure of Babcock & Brown.
+Redbank ceased operations in 2014 and was placed into administration following the failure of Babcock & Brown.